Nebo15/qbill.docs/source/arkenstone.md

 # Initialization

 Arkenstone will create a DigitalOcean droplet with specified parameters, using last DO Ubuntu LTS image.
+For ```production``` environment backups is turned on.
 Only key that is added to server is a Arkenstone master key.
 Also it should be assigned to a new floating IP, so we would be able to hotswap server in case of critical accidents.

 After that it will set a CloudConfig to this VM, that will init Puppet base configuration on this server: